digital-asset/daml/docs/source/app-dev/authorization.rst

 To interpret the above notation:

-- ``aud`` is an optional field which restricts the token to participant nodes with the given id
+- ``aud`` is an optional field which restricts the token to participant nodes with the given ID
-- ``sub`` is a required field which specifies the participant user's id
+- ``sub`` is a required field which specifies the participant user's ID
 - ``exp`` is an optional field which specifies the JWT expiration date (in seconds since EPOCH)
 - ``scope`` is a space-separated list of `OAuth 2.0 scopes <https://datatracker.ietf.org/doc/html/rfc6749#section-3.3>`_ that must contain the ``"daml_ledger_api"`` scope